 - Done turkey should last up to 3 days in the refrigerator – if properly cooked and stored

-- 2 t of chicken or poultry seasoning
+- 2 tsp. chicken seasoning blend or poultry

-- 1 t of dried thyme – or 1 T of fresh thyme, minced
+- 1 tsp. dried thyme – or 1 T of fresh thyme, minced

 - Preheat the oven to 325 degrees